jeertmans/DelaunayTriangulation/README.md

 ## Known issues

-In the GUI, using the SHIFT + KEY (i.e. fast repeat of KEY) can cause memory problems.
+In the GUI, using the SHIFT + KEY (i.e. fast repeat of KEY) can cause memory problems if used for too long.

 This is the case when Voronoi and pretty drawings are activated, and that you try to quickly delete a lot of points.